-The Academic and Student Services divisions partner to produce LPC's primary print material.
 The Academic Services office publishes a yearly catalog for distribution to the campus community while the Student Services office produces and mails printed class schedules to all Tri-Valley households (I.C.1-1a, I.C.1-1b).
 Digital versions of each publication are posted on the college website.
 The College's central resource, the college catalog, begins its yearly update process each August/September with timelines and responsible parties clearly delineated (I.C.1-2).
 Key information from the catalog is reproduced in the front matter of the class schedule and cross-checked for accuracy.